Scholarly Communication and the Role of the Institutional Repository: An Overview

 Institutional repositories provide an added value to the university by organizing its research and teaching publications in a cost-effective, long-term, searchable archive.
 In addition to archiving traditional publications, it includes other rich scholarly work that has been historically excluded from the scholarly record: conferences, theses, terminal projects, graduate student research, and the ephemeral gray literature.
 The goal of institutional repositories will be ultimately to form an international network of indexed repositories searchable from a single interface.

-Learn more about scholarly communication and open access at the UO's Digital Scholarship Center.
+Learn more about scholarly communication and open access from this Research Guide.